 Waters Edge - the adults-only section features its own clubhouse with concierge, an adults-only pool, hot tub, and some of the resort’s best golf course views.

 Of course, resort guests will have access to the Hilton Head National Golf Club during their stay.
-There are discounted greens fees and the concierge can reserve a tee time.
 The resort can rent golf carts and the resort itself is golf cart accessible.

 The gated and fenced community offers full security for travelers.
 Inside, there are 341 70’x20’ full hookup pad sites, each with its own fire pit.
 Of them, 242 are back-in sites, 46 are pull-throughs, and 24 are buddy sites.